 The consumer mobile experience

-- Once initiated, less than 1% of all calls are dropped due to loss of service, with no significant differences when comparing rurality, nations or network technologies.
+- Once initiated, less than 1% of all voice calls were dropped due to loss of service, with no significant differences when comparing rurality, nations or network technologies.

 - More than eight in ten Android smartphone users (84%) were satisfied with the overall network performance of their mobile provider, with satisfaction levels higher in urban areas and in England.

 - Web browsing was rated as the most important activity that people used their phone for, followed by voice calls.